JuiceBox96/Mutual-Followers/README.md

 # Mutual-Followers
 Take in 2 arrays of similar friends.
+Returns comparison.

-Returns comparison Replicates a basic concept of mutal followers
+Replicates a basic concept of mutal followers used on facebook.